 But if you have seen all of the above-mentioned places and are looking for even more ideas, here are several additional suggestions for Rome underground places that are quite easy to visit in the city center (we also indicated these on the map):

 - Stadium of Domitian, aka Piazza Navona Underground.
 An old Olympic stadium of the Roman Empire.
+This amazing ‘Welcome to Rome’ tour now includes a visit to this underground site in its itinerary (among many other interesting landmarks).

 - Vicus Caprarius-the Water City, aka Trevi Underground.
-See a 2000-year old aqueduct that supplies water to the Trevi Fountain.
+See a 2000-year-old aqueduct that supplies water to the Trevi Fountain.

 - Baths of Caracalla.
 This is an incredibly interesting site to see, although the majority of it is above the ground, so it’s not a place you’d think of when talking about Rome’s subterranean sites.
 However, there’s an impressive underground heating system where you can see how these ancient baths were kept warm.
 The Baths of Caracalla are worth it either way.
 You don’t absolutely need a tour here either – you can just walk over there, get the tickets on the spot, and visit on your own.
+This site is also included with Roma Pass.

 - Le Domus Romane di Palazzo Valentini (it’s also included in Rome City Pass).
 A recently discovered and beautifully restored archeological site that uses projection technology to bring old ruins to life.